-In a release dated November 4, 2021, Paladin announced an update to the Langer Heinrich Restart Plan and indicated that the restart work technical programs are now complete.
+Langer Heinrich - In a release dated November 4, 2021, Paladin Energy Ltd. ("Paladin") announced an update to the Langer Heinrich Restart Plan and indicated that the restart work technical programs are now complete.
 Paladin disclosed that the restart of the Langer Heinrich Mine will only be considered upon it securing additional long-term contracts with sufficient duration and value to underpin an appropriate return to stakeholders, and it will not be providing guidance on the hurdle price required to support a decision to restart the mine.

-In a release dated November 4, 2021, Paladin announced an update to the Langer Heinrich Mine Restart Plan along with an update to the mineral resource and ore reserve estimates for the Langer Heinrich mine.
-The Restart Plan Update confirms the restart cost estimate of US\$81 million and a 17 year mine life supported by ore reserves of 84.8 million tonnes with an average U3O8 grade of 448ppm.
+Paladin also disclosed an updated mineral resource and ore reserve estimates for the Langer Heinrich mine.
+Paladin disclosed that the update confirms the restart cost estimate of US\$81 million and a 17-year mine life supported by ore reserves of 84.8 million tonnes with an average U3O8 grade of 448ppm.
 The life of mine production target increased to 77.4 million pounds of U3O8 (previously 76.1 million pounds).
 The estimated life of mine C1 costs have been updated to US\$27.40/lb (previously US\$26.90/lb), primarily due to increased estimated contract mining rates.
 Paladin has also confirmed an estimated project execution timeframe of 18 months from project commencement to first production, with full production achieved after a further 15 months.
-Further details are available in Paladin's ASX announcement.

 The restart plan update included a JORC(1) compliant mineral resource estimate for the Langer Heinrich Mine with measured resources of 78.6 million pounds of U_3O_8 (79.1 million tonnes at an average grade of 0.045% U_3O_8) and indicated resources of 19.5 million pounds of U_3O_8 (23.5 million tonnes at an average grade of 0.0375% U_3O_8).
 It further reports additional measured resources in medium-grade stockpiles totalling 7.1 million pounds of U_3O_8 (6.3 million tonnes at an average grade of 0.051% U_3O_8) and low-grade stockpiles totaling 14.5 million pounds of U_3O_8 (20.2 million tonnes at an average grade of 0.0325% U_3O_8).
 A 200ppm U_3O_8 cut-off was applied to in-situ mineral resources - 250ppm U_3O_8 cut-off was applied to stockpiles at the time of mining.
 Mineral resources are reported on a 100% ownership basis, of which Paladin has a 75% interest.
 The measured and indicated U_3O_8 mineral resources are inclusive of those mineral resources modified to produce the ore reserves (as reported below).
 Such resource estimate was reported on a depleted basis to June 30, 2018.
 The restart plan update also stated updated ore reserves, with proved reserves of 52.0 million pounds of U_3O_8 (48.3 million tonnes at an average grade of 0.0488% U_3O_8) and probable reserves of 10.2 million pounds of U_3O_8 (10.0 million tonnes at an average grade of 0.0464% U_3O_8).
-Paladin further reports additional proved reserves in stockpiles totalling 21.6 million pounds of U_3O_8 (26.5 million tonnes at an average grade of $0.0369\%~U_3O_8$).
+Paladin further reports additional proved reserves in stockpiles totalling 21.6 million pounds of U_3O_8 (26.5 million tonnes at an average grade of 0.0369% U_3O_8).
 Ore reserves are reported on a dry basis.
 Proved ore reserves are inclusive of ore stockpiles.
 250ppm cut-off applied.
 The updated ore reserve is estimated using a metal price assumption of US\$50/lb U_3O_8 .
 Tonnage figures have been rounded and may not add up to the totals quoted.
 Ore reserves reported on a 100% ownership basis, of which Paladin has a 75% interest.

-Management's Discussion and Analysis For the three and six months ended October 31, 2021
+Management's Discussion and Analysis For the three and nine months ended January 31, 2022